-Your computer background has obviously been a big factor in the plots of your books.
+Your computer background has been a significant factor in the plots of your books.
 How did you become interested in technology?

 Some readers may not understand the significance of computers in fighting crime.
-Explain how important an understanding of new technologies can be in staying ahead of the bad guy.
+Explain how important understanding new technologies can be in staying ahead of the bad guy.

 Explain a little about nanotechnology and its current uses.